FAQs

 Are there any other known issues with the land?

 The land has been actively farmed for many years.
 There are no known threatened or endangered plant or animal species, historical buildings, contamination, tribal issues or the like.
 Engineering studies suggest that the soils are excellent, both structurally and for septic.
-There is a right-of-way easement for a gas pipeline on the NW corner of the 6.75 acre parcel – crops are OK but no buildings are allowed on their right-of-way.
+There is a right-of-way easement for a major gas pipeline on the NW corner of the 6.75 acre parcel – crops are OK but no buildings are allowed on their right-of-way.

 How about the neighborhood?